Source-Web/calculator-main-app/README.md

 Users should be able to:

-- View the optimal layout depending on their device's screen size
+- See the size of the elements adjust based on their device's screen size
-- See hover and focus states for interactive elements
+- Perform mathmatical operations like addition, subtraction, multiplication, and division
+- Adjust the color theme based on their preference
+- **Bonus**: Have their initial theme preference checked using `prefers-color-scheme` and have any additional changes saved in the browser

 ### Screenshot